vesellov/bitdust.docs.old/givejob.md

 ### ABOUT ME

-+ Driver's license.
++ Driver's license
-+ Very responsible, honest, and friendly.
++ Very responsible, honest, and friendly
-+ The father of two children and happy husband.
++ The father of two children and happy husband
-+ Hobbies: BitDust, a healthy lifestyle, soccer, music, nice talking, living on the Earth.
++ Hobbies: BitDust, a healthy lifestyle, soccer, music, nice talking, living on the Earth